What is the McDonough Center?

 What other programs does the McDonough Center offer?

 The McDonough Center offers a wide range of leadership development activities for students, including guest speakers, projects in the community, executive-in-residence program, conferences, and cross-cultural communication exercises.
-The Center also houses the College's Volunteer Service Program, which coordinates many service activities in the community, including the annual Community Service Day and Make a Difference Day.
+The Center also houses the Office of Civic Engagement (OCE), which coordinates many service activities in the community, including the annual Community Service Day and Make a Difference Day.
 Leadership students are encouraged to get involved and take on leadership roles at the Center.